 This opportunity is a great way to make an impact at York and shape the work of an important campus organization.

-Give us a shout through any of the paths below:
+Contact us through any of the paths below:

-Office: 206T Founders College (in the School of Gender, Sexuality and Women’s Studies suite)
+Office: Room 206T Founders College (in the School of Gender, Sexuality and Women’s Studies)